Dunfermline and Queensferry Railway: The Dunfermline and Queensferry Railway

 The pressure in Dunfermline for a better route to Edinburgh led to an excess of enthusiasm, encouraged by incautious hints from NBR directors, and it was supposed that a rail and ferry route via North Queensferry and Port Edgar, a pier opposite on the southern shore, was feasible.
 A Dunfermline and Queensferry Railway was put forward for the northern shore, and the NBR were understood to have promised a railway on the south side, connecting Port Edgar.
 Even better: a roll-on roll-off ferry, as at Burntisland, might be installed.

-The Dunfermline and Queensferry Railway obtained Parliamentary authorisation by Act of 21 July 1873; there was to be an improved pier at North Queensferry for the ferry.
+The Dunfermline and Queensferry Railway was authorised by an act of Parliament, the Dunfermline and Queensferry Railway Act 1873 (36 & 37 Vict. c. clx) of 21 July 1873; there was to be an improved pier at North Queensferry for the ferry.

 The North British Railway was involved with the company financially and in the Board of the D&QR, but by now it had become obvious within the NBR that the way forward was a Forth Bridge.
 The expenditure on that scheme would be huge, and any money diverted to connecting the Queensferry route would be wasted.
 The NBR nominees on the D&QR Board were instructed to do all they could to slow the rate of progress of the planning and construction of the railway.
 In June 1874 the NBR prevarication came to a head when the D&QR directors re-issued the company's prospectus, and decided to go it alone without the promised NBR financial support, which was obviously not going to be made available.

 This was not going to be easy as the available capital was scarce, but the first sod was cut on 3 April 1875.
-However only a part of the necessary capital was subscribed, and with their railway partly built, the Company had to accept that they had run out of money, and construction was halted.
+However only a part of the necessary capital was subscribed, and with their railway partly built, the company had to accept that they had run out of money, and construction was halted.
 Realistically there was only one way out: a sale at a low price to the North British Railway.
 The Falkirk Herald reported the shareholders' meeting at which the painful truth was made known: